Journal

 Feedburner also allows for stat tracking, and outputting of the cheezy little buttons you see on so many people’s sites, proudly displaying their number of subscribers.
 Besides that, there is an administrative interface showing a graphical breakdown of how many readers use each service.
 Prior to using Feedburner, I had no idea so many types of RSS services existed!

-Yet another benefit of Feedburner is the ability to change your site’s feed into the type that your end-user prefers.
+Yet another benefit of Feedburner is the ability to change your site's feed into the type that your end-user prefers.
 For instance, Textpattern outputs RSS version 0.92, but some readers are picky and want to read RSS 2.0.
-With Feedburner, that’s no problem.
+With Feedburner, that is no problem.
 It takes what your site outputs by default, and adds in the necessary tweaks on the fly to accomodate your picky readers.

 Getting Started